-Find out about autism, assessment process, diagnosis and what happens next, support for parents/carers and training available around autism.
+Find out about Autism and ADHD, assessment process, diagnosis and what happens next, support and training available for parents/carers.

 Find out about autism diagnosis, assessment process and what happens next, support for parents/carers and training available around autism for children under 5.